ansible/vscode-ansible/docs/development/debug_extension.md

 ### Step 2: Compile

-Run `yarn install` in the root of the project (for the extension) and then run it again after navigating inside the packages/ansible-language-server directory.
+Run `yarn install` in the root of the project (for the extension) and then run it again after navigating to the packages/ansible-language-server directory.

 Then, run `yarn run compile` at both the levels.